1. The following words or expressions shall have the meanings stated:

 5.3 In the event of a cancellation of an Order by the Customer, in addition to any entitlement to claim damages for losses arising from such cancellation, the Videographer shall, in any event, be entitled to retain the booking fee and/or agreed.

-5.4 In the event of a cancellation of an Order by the Videographer, full refund of any monies paid will be issued by cheque within two weeks of notification.
+5.4 In the event of a cancellation of an Order by the Videographer, a full refund of any monies paid will be issued within two weeks of notification.
 The refund shall be issued by the same means in which it was received, should this not be possible an 'a/c payee only' cheque will be issued in the name of the person whom made the payment.

 5.5 The Videographer shall be entitled to agree to regard any Order that is not evidenced in writing as invalid.